 Alright, back to the steps you need for all of these options!

 Step 7.
 Choose your bottles.
 You have three choices for bottles if you are carbonating your cider: 1. swing-top (aka flip-top) style bottles (like the one in the photo); 2. cap-style bottles (beer bottles); or, 3. if you are really industrious, champagne bottles.
-I prefer the flip-top Cap style bottles because the are reusable, and they are easy to seal.
+I prefer the flip-top Cap style bottles because they are reusable, and they are easy to seal.
 Also, if you crack a bottle open and it is under carbonated, you can just recap it with ease, and let it sit some more!
 If you use cap-style beer bottles, you will need to buy new bottle caps (144 caps is $6 free ship from Amazon) and a capper ($16 free ship from Amazon ).
 Do NOT reuse the twist top beer bottles!
 The glass around the twist top is very thin and will break under the pressure of your carbonation.
 If you are really concerned about making bottle bombs, use champagne bottles, as they are designed to withstand incredible pressure.
 They can be found at your recycle center, or purchased.
 You will also need to buy special mushroom-shaped champagne corks and the wires to go around the corks.

 Here is the list of bottles you should never use: Twist top beer bottles, wine bottles, anything with a straight cork (wine style), or canning jars.
 Yes, I had someone write in and say that they bottled into ball-brand canning jars and one of them exploded.
 Well, duh.
 Please don’t be silly and take out your face, your child, or your washroom with an exploding jar.
 Use jars that are intended to undergo pressure–and also use your brain!
 If you are making totally still cider (NO carbonation) you can bottle into whatever you like, but please make it sterile!

 Step 8.
 Clean your bottles.
-Begin by cleaning and sterilizing all of your equipment (a clean jug, hoses and bottles).
+Begin by cleaning and sterilizing all of your equipment (a clean jug, hoses, and bottles).
 If you got your bottles from the recycle center, I recommend soaking them in super hot water and a little OxyClean Free (without perfumes or dye) overnight to soak of any crud in the bottom.
 After they are clean, soak them in a Star San solution for at least 2 min.
 Try not to shake, slosh or glurg the star San out of the bottle or it will form the toughest bubbles you ever saw.
-If you do get bubbles, pour just a bit more of the star San into the bottle and gently swirl it around to knock down the bubbles and slowly pour it out without glurging (you know, when you pour the liquid out too quick and it goes GLURG, GLURG…well don’t do that!).
+If you do get bubbles, pour just a bit more of the Star San into the bottle and gently swirl it around to knock down the bubbles and slowly pour it out without glurging (you know, when you pour the liquid out too quick and it goes GLURG, GLURG…well don’t do that!).
 Lay the bottles on their sides so that any excess liquid can drain to one side.
-A dishwasher that has just finished a cleaning cycle is fairly sterile and is a fine place to stage your bottles, if you need.
+A dishwasher that has just finished a cleaning cycle is fairly sterile and is a fine place to stage your bottles if you need.
 Shake out each bottle to remove the last drips just before filling.
-The water will not hurt you, but may add bubbles to the brew when poured into a glass.
+The water will not hurt you but may add bubbles to the brew when poured into a glass.
 Not classy.

 Step 9 (for fizzy cider, skip this step if you want still cider).
 If you are making fizzy cider, add your back carbonation sugar.
 This sugar we are adding now will only turn into bubbles when the yeast eats it.
-After the yeast eat it, it is eaten and will not taste sweet.
+After the yeast eats it, it is eaten and will not taste sweet.
 Don’t think that back carbonating will add any sweetness to your final brew, even if when you taste it now it tastes sweet.
 If you want sweet-taste that lasts after carbonation, add one of the sugar alcohols in Step.
 5 above.
 Back carbonating is a bit tricky to do without a hydrometer, but if you have let your cider age for a month or so, you can wing it fairly close.
 As an average, for one gallon of cider I add ONE of the following below:

 - 1/8 – 1/4 cup of brown sugar (for best mixing, dissolve sugar in 1/2 cup of boiled water, before you add it) OR